jroh01/WickedProblems/project2.md

 ## Acquiring, Modifying and Describing the Data

 The image below is a histogram that represents the population counts of each 2nd administrative subdivisions of Serbia.
 To create the histogram, I added a column to my adm2 object that had the pop19 values for each adm2s of Serbia.
-Them, geom_histogram was used to actually produce the histogram as a representation.
+Then, geom_histogram was used to actually produce the histogram as a representation.
 The log function was used to scale the population values down, as without it, the population values would be too big on the x-axis.

 ![](SerbiaP2pt1histogram.png)